Makerland/book/workshops/j_hens.md

 ### Take some Photos.

 The command line can be daunting if you’re not familiar with it.
 If you only know a little or none of the “black screen with white (or coloured) writing” it can be hard to know where to start.
 Indeed the “prompt” itself (under Linux the “$”) is the computer waiting for you to tell it what you want it to do!
-But don’t worry, it’s easier than you think...and much more powerful than you think !
+But don’t worry, it’s easier than you think...and much more powerful than you imagine!

 So double click LXTerminal Icon and off we go.

 ![](workshops/hens/2.jpg)

-Command line is in many ways a language just like many others.
+Command line can be thought of as a language just like many others.
 As you gradually learn the terms and translate what you want to say so the computer understands you’ll feel more and more at ease.
-We can’t cover many details in this document as this is not a Linux/Command line “primer” but a few useful basics follow, with few more in the “cheat sheet” to get you started.
+We can’t cover many details in this document as this is not a Linux/Command line “primer” but a couple of useful basics follow, with a few more in the “cheat sheet” to get you started.

 First question to the computer:

-Where am I ? → to ask this we type simply `pwd` (meaning print working directory) The computer replies __/home/pi__ (the complete path to our current “folder”)
+Where am I ? → to ask this we type simply `pwd` (meaning print working directory) and then press *Enter*.
+The computer replies __/home/pi__ (ie. the complete path to our current “folder”)

 Let’s create a folder for the images we’re about to take:

 - **M**a**k**e a **dir**ectory called funex → `mkdir funex`
 - **C**hange **d**irectory to funex → `cd funex`
--

 Get your egg ready for its “photo shoot”.
 Place it in front of the lens.
-Now comes the command to take a “still image” with the camera module and well save it as “egg1.jpg”:
+Now the command to take a “still image” with the camera module and save it as “egg1.jpg”:

 	raspistill -o egg1.jpg

-If you now launch the File Manager from the toolbar of the desktop and navigate to */home/pi/funex/* we’ll find the photo file we just created and by double clicking we can view the photo.
+If you now launch the File Manager from the toolbar of the desktop and navigate to */home/pi/funex/* we’ll find the photo file we just created and by double clicking it opens in the Image Viewer.

+At any time you can see the manual of the app just by typing `raspistill` and *Enter*.
 Now play around with some of the various options available.
-At any time you can see the manual of the app just by entering `raspistill` without any options after it.

-More details can be found on <http://www.raspberrypi.org/camera> and comprehensive page is on <http://elinux.org/Rpi_Camera_Module>
+More information can be found on <http://www.raspberrypi.org/camera> and a further comprehensive page is on <http://elinux.org/Rpi_Camera_Module>

 ### Pick up those photos